aVoid07/Housing-Pricing/README.md

-Certainly!
-Here's a **clean, professional version** of your Housing Price Prediction README without emojis, ideal for GitHub, internship portfolios, or formal submissions:

----

 # Housing Price Prediction – End-to-End Machine Learning Project

 This repository contains a comprehensive machine learning project built using the California Housing dataset.
 It demonstrates the complete ML lifecycle — from data acquisition and exploration to model training, evaluation, and deployment readiness.